-We’re so excited to share this interview with you all.
+We’re so excited to share this interview with Elizabeth and Dale of Sweats and the City with you.
 We hope you enjoy this interview as much as our Editor in Chief did!

 Brittany: I've been following you both for a while and love your healthy lifestyle and fitness recommendations.
 For our readers who aren't familiar with you, can you tell us a little about yourselves?

-Brittany: What was the most challenging thing about leaving your jobs to pursue your Instagram full time?
+Brittany: What was the most challenging thing about leaving your jobs to pursue your Sweats and the City Instagram full time?

 Elizabeth + Dale: When you leave a secure job to work for yourself, it's incredibly scary!
 Nothing is guaranteed, but you also don't grow by staying in your comfort zone.
 We reached a point where it became clear to us that we were missing out on a lot of things by being cooped up and unable to build our business every day.
 We put a lot of planning into the timing of this, and we're so glad we took the plunge!

 Brittany: A lot of people are traveling for Christmas.
 What are your top tips for long flights?

 Elizabeth + Dale: Totally - flights are our favorite time to catch up on sleep because no one wants to get to their destination tired and unable to take advantage of the day!
 We always pack a supportive neck pillow, an eye mask, and our airpods (and often listen to the "White Noise" app on loud to tune everything else out).
 We also love "Sleep" gummies from Olly, they're all natural, and they SERIOUSLY work.
 A good book is also very important!
 In terms of food, we highly recommend bringing meals from home that you enjoy.
 We have never regretted bringing a bag full of Hu Kitchen with us on a flight!

 Brittany: Recently, more and more sites are saying you really don't need so much cardio to lose weight.
 Do you both do cardio or prefer more low impact workouts?